Cryslender/CMPG-323-Overview-36627399/README.md

 Summerize the due dates of the work to do and the work done

 ### Effort Hours View
 Summarize the hours for each sprint(2 weeks), off which each week takes 11 hours.
-By adding the hours in each sprint and divide by 2 will show hours per week
+By adding the hours in each sprint and divide by 2 will show hours per week.Also the time is been calculated base Study guide where each project should take 6 per week, since the print are i two weeks, I made project to take twelve hours or less.